 It is one thing to put mental health on the national radar, however, and another to expect that raising awareness will be sufficient to achieve systems of change required of organisations.
 According to Adi et al. (2007), and Farrington and Ttofi (2009), raising the status of mental health for children depends on creating an ethos and culture that will shape the values and attitudes of staff, which in turn will foster greater engagement between teacher and child.
 Strengthening relationships is seen as a pivotal factor for improving the transfer of knowledge required for working across services, a process demonstrated in the Maryborough Mental Health Project (VicHealth, 2002), and the Rural Mental Health Project in Ireland (Barry, 2003).
 Although these projects represent different countries, the common element between them is partnership strengthening.
-Their respective community models identify reinforced capacity through greater partnership strategy involved representation to the planning groups from a diverse range of local experiences and skills.
+Their respective community models identify reinforced capacity through greater partnership arrangements which align mental health promotion.
+In addition, the partnership strategy involved representation to the planning groups from a diverse range of local experiences and skills.
 The resulting process incorporates local provision supporting the mental health needs of an indigenous population.